ustcljb/stanford-cs234/README.md

-# Some useful notes when learning reinforcement Learning
+# Useful notes when learning reinforcement learning

 ## 1. What is the difference between off-policy and on-policy learning?
 - In **on-policy** learning the 𝑄(𝑠,𝑎) function is learned from actions, we took using our current policy 𝜋.